-The Group's Fan Coil Industries division designs, manufactures and sells fan coil and air handling units.
-Large bespoke AHUs are produced in Australia with smaller FCUs being increasingly sourced from overseas.
+The Group's Fan Coil Industries (FCI) division designs, manufactures and sells fan coil and air handling units in Australia.

+Large bespoke AHUs are produced in Australia with smaller FCUs sourced from overseas.

-Competition in this general market segment is very strong with most product being imported.
-Given the present labour and component shortages, FCI only quote complex units that are difficult to manufacture and costly to import if available.
+Competition in this market segment is very strong with most competing product being imported.
+Given the present Australian labour shortages, FCI only quote complex units that are difficult to manufacture and costly to import, if they are available.

-This division continues to make a positive contribution to the Group result.
+This division continues to make a small but positive contribution to the Group result.